-We sat down with Stef Conner who is a lecturer in composition, an award-winning composer and professional singer in multiple genres.
-Stef has composed new works for leading ensembles including the London Philharmonic and City of Birmingham Symphony Orchestras and is currently writing for the London Symphony Orchestra.
-She's also a former student of the Department of Music.
+We sat down with Stef Conner, who is a lecturer in composition, an award-winning composer, and a professional singer in multiple genres.
+Stef has composed new works for leading ensembles, including the London Philharmonic and City of Birmingham Symphony Orchestras, and is currently writing for the London Symphony Orchestra.
+She's also a former student of Music at York.

 It wasn't ever really a question

 By the time I was looking around universities, I’d already finished my A levels.
 I didn’t know what I wanted to do at that point.
 I knew I wanted to do something with music, but not if I wanted to go to university.
 I didn’t really see myself as academic.
-Then I came to visit York and the daffodils were out and I was inspired by ethnomusicology – thinking about music through social and cultural contexts – and this department in general.
-It wasn’t university and the idea of studying, it was this place that made me want to learn.
+Then I came to visit York: the daffodils were out, and I was inspired by ethnomusicology - thinking about music through social and cultural contexts.
+It wasn’t university and the idea of studying; it was this place that made me want to learn.

 Making things happen for yourself

 York is full of amazing opportunities.
 The preparation I got here was solid.
-I was given a good foundation to go out and take responsibility for organising my own projects, which is necessary in the music world.
-You have to be quite self sufficient.
-That’s how I built a career for myself – creating new opportunities where none existed.
+I was given a good foundation to go out and take responsibility for organising projects, which is necessary in the music world.
+You have to be quite self-sufficient.
+That’s how I built a career for myself - creating new opportunities where none existed.

-I'm a person that excels in working in the imaginary
+I'm a person who excels in working in the imaginary

-I'm inspired by ancient poetry: poetry that was written down when writing was a new concept and still shared characteristics with oral traditions.
-I’m not a very tidy person and I’m interested in the untidiness of memory.
+I'm inspired by ancient poetry: poetry that was written down when writing was a new concept, and still shares characteristics with oral traditions.
+I’m not a very tidy person, and I’m interested in the untidiness of memory.
 In this respect, oral poetry from the ancient world feels a bit more human than highly structured approaches to composition and music creation.

 Trying to reimagine music from the ancient world

-My research involves studying music from antiquity and the very early medieval period and finding ways to make intelligent guesses about how non-notated music might have sounded.
-All you can ever do is guess, but we’re trying to find more and more nuanced ways of coming up with evidence-based hypotheses and then building performances and new compositions on the basis of them.
+My research involves studying music from antiquity and the very early medieval period, and finding ways to make intelligent guesses about how non-notated music might have sounded.
+All you can ever do is guess, but we’re trying to find more and more nuanced ways of coming up with evidence-based hypotheses, and then building performances and new compositions based on them.